Stability of martingale optimal transport and weak optimal transport: Introduction and main results

 The martingale optimal transport problem is a variant of \eqref{OT} stemming from robust mathematical finance (cf.\ \cite{HoNe12, BeHePe12, TaTo13, GaHeTo13, DoSo12, CaLaMa14,BeCoHu14, BaBeHuKa17,JoMa18,Ju16,ObSi17,DeTo17,HuTr17,GhKiLi16b,GuLoWa19} among many others).
 In order to define this problem, we take $X=Y=\R$, suppose that $\mu,\nu$ have finite first moments, and introduce the set $\Pi_M(\mu,\nu)$ of martingale couplings with marginals $\mu, \nu$.
 To be precise, a transport plan $\pi$ is a martingale coupling iff

+where $\{\pi_x\}_{x \in \R}$ denotes a regular disintegration of the second coordinate given the first one.
 By a famous result of Strassen, the set $\Pi_M(\mu,\nu)$ is non-empty iff $\mu$ is smaller than $\nu$ in convex order.
 The martingale optimal transport problem\footnote{The multidimensional version of the martingale transport problem is defined analogously, although the mathematical finance application is less clear.} is given by